-The Wesleyan Union of Student Employees (WesUSE) passed its card check and is now a voluntarily recognized undergraduate student union on Tuesday, March 22.
-The announcement came nearly three weeks after the union went public on Friday, March 4.
-The recognition came after the American Arbitration Association confirmed that a majority of Residential Life (ResLife) workers signed authorization cards—legal documents stating that the workers want to unionize and be represented by the Office and Professional Employees International Union (OPEIU).
+The Wesleyan Union of Student Employees (WesUSE) passed its card check and is now the nation’s first undergraduate union to be voluntarily recognized.
+The announcement came on Tuesday, March 22, nearly three weeks after the union went public.
+The recognition occurred after the American Arbitration Association confirmed that a majority of Residential Life (ResLife) workers signed authorization cards—legal documents stating that the workers want to unionize and be represented by the Office and Professional Employees International Union (OPEIU).

-By engaging in the voluntary recognition process, the University acknowledged that WesUSE, which was formed by ResLife student workers seeking to renegotiate their contracts with the University and publicize their grievances about their treatment while working for ResLife, is the official representative of those student workers.
-WesUSE aims to leverage this recognition to bolster their ability to bargain with the University for better working conditions, training resources, and compensation.
-WesUSE will begin meeting with the administration to rewrite the union’s contract with the University on a weekly or semiweekly basis starting the week of April 11.
+ResLife student workers formed the union to renegotiate their contracts with the University.
+Now officially representative of those workers, WesUSE aims to leverage this recognition to bolster its ability to bargain with the University for better working conditions, training resources, and compensation.
+WesUSE will begin regular meetings with the administration to rewrite the union’s contract with the University in early April.

 “Starting the week of the 11th, we’re going to meet with the administration just to go over negotiations, so rewriting the contract and going over the things we’ve been talking about,” Community Advisor (CA) for ResLife and a Wesleyan Student Assembly (WSA) Senator on the Student Life Committee (SLC) Ruby Clarke ’24 said.

-In the weeks since the union initially announced its formation publicly, WesUSE has continued to be active on campus: they facilitated a sit-in at Exley Science Center on Saturday, March 5 and hosted a second rally on Sunday, March 6.
+In the weeks since the union publicly announced its formation, WesUSE has continued to be active on campus: they facilitated a sit-in at Exley Science Center on Saturday, March 5, and hosted a second rally on Sunday, March 6.
 In addition, the WSA introduced a supportive resolution on March 6.
 To WesUSE organizer and Light House House Manager (HM) Charissa Lee ’23, there is a sense of empowerment in being formally recognized as a union, particularly considering the pace at which WesUSE is expanding.

-“Activism work at Wesleyan is very draining because for the most part there are no results, or at least the results take a long time to come into fruition,” Lee wrote in an email to The Argus.
-“We began organizing conversations 2 weeks into the semester and before spring break we won voluntary recognition.
+“Activism work at Wesleyan is very draining because, for the most part, there are no results, or at least the results take a long time to come into fruition,” Lee wrote in an email to The Argus.
+“We began organizing conversations two weeks into the semester and before spring break we won voluntary recognition.
 It’s unbelievable how fast this whole process was.
-Other undergraduate student workers in America have taken months to win recognition but we were able to do it quickly.”
+Other undergraduate student workers in America have taken months to win recognition, but we were able to do it quickly.”

 According to Clarke, WesUSE has seen an outpouring of support from the University community.

-“Congrats to Wesleyan’s undergraduate residential life workers on winning recognition for Connecticut’s newest labor bargaining unit…and making some labor history in the process,” Lesser wrote in a tweet.
+“Congrats to Wesleyan’s undergraduate residential life workers on winning recognition for Connecticut’s newest labor bargaining unit…and making some labor history in the process,” Connecticut State Senator Matt Lesser ’10 wrote in a tweet.
 “So impressed by these student workers.”

-The recognition process started with one-on-one conversations between WesUSE members, which included collecting authorization cards for members of the union, submitting a request for voluntary recognition, and signing a legal document listing explicit terms.
+The recognition process started with the mobilization and collective action of WesUSE members.
+This work included collecting authorization cards for union members, submitting a request for voluntary recognition, and signing a legal document listing explicit terms.
 Clarke noted that WesUSE needed a signed agreement between itself and the University to avoid an election with the NLRB.

-Moving forward, there are many things that Clarke is excited about with regards to WesUSE, including a successful bargaining process with the administration, support from the University community, and getting a new contract.
+There are many things that Clarke is excited about regarding WesUSE moving forward, including a successful bargaining process with the administration, support from the University community, and securing a new contract.

-“I’m excited about all the changes that are gonna happen, the ways in which our contract is gonna be renegotiated, the ways in which we’re gonna be building new avenues for connection between students and administration, as well as the skills and opportunities that students are gonna be able to cultivate now that there is a union on campus for them,” Clarke said.
-“I think that it’s a really cool opportunity to be able to at the bargaining table negotiating for different terms of contract.”
+“I’m excited about all the changes that are gonna happen, the ways in which our contract is going to be renegotiated, the ways in which we’re gonna be building new avenues for connection between students and administration, as well as the skills and opportunities that students are gonna be able to cultivate now that there is a union on campus for them,” Clarke said.
+“It’s a cool opportunity to be at the bargaining table negotiating for different terms of our contract.”

 Cameron Ryan can be reached at email@example.com.